Lipschitz Functions on Unions and Quotients of Metric Spaces: Lipschitz Functions on Unions and Quotients of Metric Spaces

-\begin{proof} Since $X$ has finite Nagata dimension, \cite[Corollary~5.2]{NaorSilb} implies that there exists a Lipschitz map $Z \to \F(X)$ that restricts to the identity on $X$.
-Then by the universal property of Lipschitz free spaces, we get a bounded linear map $\F(Z) \to \F(X)$ that restricts to the identity on $\F(X)$.
-Dualizing this map, we get a weak*-weak* continuous bounded linear extension operator $\mathfrak{E}: \Lip_0(X) \to \Lip_0(Z)$.
+\begin{proof} Since $X$ has finite Nagata dimension, \cite[Corollary~5.2]{NaorSilb} implies that there exists an $L$-Lipschitz map $Z \to \F(X)$ that restricts to the identity on $X$, where $L$ depends only on $n$ and $\gamma$.
+Then by the universal property of Lipschitz free spaces, we get an $L$-bounded linear map $\F(Z) \to \F(X)$ that restricts to the identity on $\F(X)$.
+Dualizing, we get a weak*-weak* continuous $L$-bounded linear extension operator $\mathfrak{E}: \Lip_0(X) \to \Lip_0(Z)$.
 This proves the first statement.
-The isomorphism $\F(Z) \approx \F(X) \oplus \F(Z/X)$ then follows from \cite[Lemma 2.2]{Kaufmann15}. \end{proof}
+The isomorphism $\F(Z) \approx \F(X) \oplus \F(Z/X)$ then follows from \cite[Lemma 2.2]{Kaufmann15}, with the isomorphism constant depending only on $L$. \end{proof}

 The next two lemmas establish bi-Lipschitz equivalences of spaces involving Whitney nets that will prove to be useful in the proof of Theorem~\ref{thm:F(union)}.
-Recall that an \emph{ultrametric space} $(X,d)$ is one in which $d(x,z) \leq \max\{d(x,y),d(y,z)\}$ for every $x,y,z \in X$.